Space-Foundation/seo-docs/docs/tutorial-basics/meta-descriptions.md

 ### Step 4: Edit the Meta Description

-To edit the meta description for your post/page, click on the "Edit snippet" button in the Yoast SEO section.
-This will bring up a window where you can edit the title and meta description.
+To edit the meta description for your post/page, scroll down to the Yoast SEO section.
+Look for meta description.
 Make sure that the meta description is concise and accurately describes the content on the page.

 ### Step 5: Preview and Publish the Post/Page